Low Cholesterol Diet: An Overview

 - Dietary cholesterol -- Less than 200 mg per day.

-A low cholesterol diet also promotes:
+A diet to lower cholesterol also promotes:

 - Eating only enough calories to maintain a healthy weight